 After six years of white-collar work, as a creative, at Global Mess of a Company I decided downing Redbull at 2AM wasn’t sustainable.

-So, seven or so years ago, I moved to the Pacific Northwest where I…
+So, I moved to the Pacific Northwest where I…

 Every person pays their price.

-At the end of the day, I want to move freely, eat healthy, sleep deeply.
+I want to move free, eat well, sleep deep.